 The simplest way is to crack the door a little.
 You can also use a screen door or a baby gate (even stack one gate on top of another gate) as a divider.

 Bentley says it's imperative to pay close attention to these initial meetings.
 Keep a watchful eye on each cat to look for signs of stress as this can set back your efforts.

 3. Time Makes the Heart Grow Fonder

-So you've taken the time to ease the new cat into the home.
+So you've taken the time to ease your new cat into your home.
 And if the interactions have gone smoothly and not led to any animosity, it's time to gradually increase the amount of time they spend together.

-Start short, and as long as the mood remains harmonious, you can lengthen the duration of each meeting until the new cat is a full-fledged resident of your home.
+Start short, and as long as the mood remains harmonious, you can lengthen the duration of each meeting until your new cat is a full-fledged resident of your home.

-One word of caution: Always supervise their initial meetings and don't leave them home alone together until they've had plenty of time to get to know each other.
+One word of caution: Always supervise their initial meetings and don't leave your cats home alone together until they've had plenty of time to get to know each other.